Pipeline APIs - Large Universe¶

 A custom factor object.

-# from library.pipelines.pipelines import returns_factor pipe = Pipeline() momentum = returns_factor(200) pipe.add(momentum,'momentum')
+# from blueshift.library.pipelines.pipelines import returns_factor # then inside the pipeline builder function pipe = Pipeline() momentum = returns_factor(200) pipe.add(momentum,'momentum')

 - blueshift.library.pipelines.technical_factor(lookback, indicator_fn, indicator_lookback=None, context=None)